A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Invariant subspace

-where $J=\sum_i j_i$ and $d_k$ is the degeneracy of the irrep $\mathcal{Q}_k$.
+where $J\overset{\text{def}}=\sum_i j_i$ and $d_k$ is the degeneracy of the irrep $\mathcal{Q}_k$.
 Here, "decomposing" means "finding a bijective intertwiner between the two spaces".
-Concretely, such a decomposition is obtained by applying successively the decomposition of only two, given by \ref{decomposition of 2}.
-The operator $\mathbb{1} \otimes ... \otimes J_i \otimes ... \otimes \mathbb{1}$ corresponding to $J_i$ acting on the $k^{th}$ Hilbert space of the product is denoted $(J_i)_k$.
-The three components $(J_1)_k, (J_2)_k, (J_3)_k$ form the vectorial operator $\vec{J}_k$. \begin{physics} In quantum gravity, such tensor spaces appear in the \textit{kinematical Hilbert space} $\mathcal{H}$.
+Concretely, such a decomposition is obtained by applying successively the decomposition of a product of only two irreps, as given by equation \eqref{eq:decomposition of 2}.
+It is usual to denote the operator $(J_i)_k \overset{\text{def}}= \mathbb{1} \otimes ... \otimes J_i \otimes ... \otimes \mathbb{1}$ corresponding to $J_i$ acting on the $k^{th}$ Hilbert space of the product.
+The three components $(J_1)_k$, $(J_2)_k$, $(J_3)_k$ form the vectorial operator $\vec{J}_k$. \begin{physics} In quantum gravity, such tensor spaces appear in the \textit{kinematical Hilbert space} $\mathcal{H}$.
 The description of the dynamics requires to impose constraints that select subspaces of $\mathcal{H}$.
-One important constraint is the \textit{Gauss constraint} which reduces $\mathcal{H}$ to its $SU(2)$-invariant subspace ${\rm Inv}_{SU(2)} \mathcal{H}$ that we define below. \end{physics} We define the $SU(2)$-invariant subspace as
+One important constraint is the \textit{Gauss constraint} which reduces $\mathcal{H}$ to its \SU-invariant subspace $\text{Inv}_{\SU} \mathcal{H}$ that we define below. \end{physics} We define the \SU-invariant subspace as

-It can also be characterized rather by the action of the algebra:
+It can also be characterized by the action of the algebra:

 From this, it is easy to see that

 where $\mathcal{Q}_0 \cong \mathbb{C}$ is the trivial representation.
 Interestingly, we also have the following isomorphism: